prikshitRoy/Chrome-Extensions-Samples/README.md

 #### Focus Mode

 - This extension simplifies the styling of the Chrome extension and Chrome Web Store documentation pages so that they are easier to read by removing nav bar and side bars.

+#### Tabs Manager

+This extexsion organizes your Chrome extension and Chrome Web store documentation tabs in one group tab.